ozchamo/YAKKO/README.md

 It is not a management tool for OpenShift.
 It has a small overlay of features to assist in the "automation" of getting things done that may otherwise be repetitive, but once your cluster is up, you can delete YAKKO for all you know, but since it can do a few things post install (see "Day 2 Ops)" as well as allowing you to delete all the configuration in your system, you should keep it!

 ## REQUIREMENTS
-A PC/server running RHEL8 or Fedora 32/33 with enough RAM such that you can build:
+A single PC/server with:
+- RHEL 8 or Fedora 32/33/34 as the base, installed operating system
-- 3 node clusters in a server with 32GB+ RAM (I've succeeded on a box with 24GB but it's old and the CPU gets in the way :)
+- 32GB+ RAM for a 3 master cluster, likely no workers (I've succeeded on a box with 24GB but it's old and the CPU gets in the way :)
-- Many node clusters on 48GB/64GB (3 masters + many workers) with plenty RAM to spare Tested combinations to date:
+- Multi-node clusters on 48GB/64GB (3 masters + many workers) with plenty RAM to spare
+- 2.5GB of disk space for the install files (yakko will accumulate older OCP versions so keep an eye on the "images" directory within /YAKKO)
+- SSD class storage, spinning disk has never been tested:
+    - 3 masters required 60GB (20GB each)
+    - worker nodes require 20GB each

+Tested combinations to date:
 - RHEL 8.2, 8.3
 - Fedora 32, 33, 34
 - OpenShift 4.3, 4.5, 4.6, 4.7

+The testbed used to build and run 'yakko' is an Alienware Aurora R6 with an Intel i7-7700 (4c/8t @ 3.6GHz, ~2017) w/64GB RAM and one m.2 512GB SSD.
+For fun, the largest cluster I have built on it had 6 worker nodes.

 ## NICE TO HAVES
 - Project cockpit is a good (though hungry) friend